-A. First of all, sinners shamelessly question the Lord's authority!
+- A. He now sends you forth to live joyfully.
+By His authority, you are free to love and serve God; free to love and serve others. - B. But sinners shamelessly question the Lord's authority!
 Recall that up to this point in Matthew chapter 21 the Lord had demonstrated His authority through His many miracles and His amazing prophetic preaching.
 This was the Creator of all things (Colossians 1), the One who commanded the wind and the waves, walked on water, fed the multitudes, raised the dead, and yet He is questioned: